Inheriting Money from Overseas

 If you are the executor of a will or estate, you are responsible for the deceased individual’s tax affairs.
 Currently, Australia does not have death duty.
 But be aware that some financial transactions that occur as a consequence of a person’s death are still taxed.

 The taxation responsibilities you need to be aware of are outlined very clearly by the Australian Taxation Office.
-Check out their website or call one of their officers – or talk to your accountant and seek their assistance.
+Check out their website or call one of their officers.
+You can also talk to your accountant and seek their assistance.

-After a person dies their estate can continue to gather income – either from unpaid wages, interest on bank accounts, dividends from shares and capital gains from the sale of any assets.
+After a person dies their estate can continue to gather income.
+This could be from unpaid wages, interest on bank accounts, dividends from shares or capital gains from the sale of any assets.
 Until full administration of the estate is organised, a trust tax return is payable on any taxable income.
 This tax must be dealt with by the executor or by beneficiaries who are named in the will.
-Again, if you’re unclear, speak to the Australian Taxation Office direct, or call your accountant to help.
+Again, if you’re unclear, speak to the Australian Taxation Office direct, or call your accountant to help or more information.

 Even when it comes to the transfer of assets from a deceased person’s estate, Capital Gains Tax (CGT) still applies.